owings1/pytableaux/doc/logics/go.rst

     - GO contains an additional conditional operator besides the material conditional, which is similar to :ref:`L3`.
 However, this conditional is *non-primitive*, unlike :ref:`L3`, and it obeys contraction (:s:`A $ (A $ B)` implies :s:`A $ B`).

-    - This logic was developed as part of this author's dissertation, `Indeterminacy and Logical Atoms`_ at the University of Connecticut, under `Professor Jc Beall`_.

     Further Reading
     ===============